-Objective - To quantify the influences of uncertainties in material properties, loads, and modeling techniques on the predicted performance of reinforced concrete columns under lateral seismic and axial loads from gravity.
-The results of this study will establish a framework to quantify uncertainty for structural components in PBSE.
+Objective - To quantify the influences of uncertainties in material properties, loads, and modeling techniques on the performance of reinforced concrete column components and frame systems under lateral seismic and axial loads from gravity.
+The results of this study will be integrated with the findings of the exploratory project concerning steel beam-columns to establish a framework to quantify uncertainty for isolated structural components and structural systems in PBSE.

 What is the Technical Idea?
-The key technical ideas of this project are to (1) extend the framework on incorporating three main sources of uncertainty to be applicable for reinforced concrete columns, (2) improve the existing component-level uncertainty quantification framework, (3) investigate the impact of loading uncertainty in more detail, and (3) integrate the results of this project with those of the exploratory work on steel beam-columns into a framework to inform future project work by EEG concerning inclusion of uncertainty in projects concerning assessment of buildings.
+The key technical ideas of this project are to (1) extend the framework on incorporating three main sources of uncertainty to be applicable for reinforced concrete columns and frames, (2) improve the existing component-level uncertainty quantification framework, (3) investigate the impact of loading uncertainty in more detail, and (3) integrate the results of this project with those of the exploratory work on steel beam-columns into a framework to inform future project work by EEG concerning inclusion of uncertainty in projects concerning assessment of buildings.

-The main critical innovation of this project is to incorporate material, modeling, and loading uncertainties into the evaluation of the collapse risk of reinforced concrete columns.
+The main critical innovation of this project is to incorporate material, modeling, and loading uncertainties into the seismic performance assessment of reinforced concrete column components and frame systems.
 The material uncertainty will be quantified by collecting test data on the material properties of concrete and reinforcement with the same nominal strength, and presented in terms of a set of distribution.
 The material uncertainty will be propagated through the modeling uncertainty using stochastic simulation techniques.
 A set of probability distributions will be developed to represent the response of the structure as a function of material and modeling uncertainties.
 These probability distributions will be integrated with the uncertainty in the imposed ground motion to evaluate the overall uncertainty in the response of the reinforced concrete components.

-This project will also investigate the impact of record-to-record (RTR) variability, i.e. loading uncertainty).
+This project will also investigate the impact of record-to-record (RTR) variability (i.e., loading uncertainty).
 The exploratory project used Incremental Dynamic Analysis (Vamvatsikos and Cornell 2002) to quantify the RTR variability.
 One of the questions raised during the exploratory project was how using different ground motion sets or different ground motion selection methods will impact the RTR uncertainty.
 Moreover, Bradley (2013) suggested that the use of IDA and a single set of ground motions without consideration of the variation of the ground motion characteristics with respect to the intensity of the ground motion, can lead to lower variance in the response prediction but potentially higher bias.
 However, he did not provide any data to support his hypothesis.
 This study will investigate the impact of the selected ground motions and the hazard level associated to the motions on the magnitude of RTR uncertainty.
 The technical contributions from this research would help fill critical knowledge gaps which currently prevent researchers and engineers from evaluating the influences of the underlying sources of uncertainty in full-scale system- and subsystem-level experiments as well as numerical analysis.